To land a data analytics role, your resume must spotlight technical expertise, measurable business outcomes, and persuasive data storytelling.

 Only mention your degree classification on your CV if it’s something you want to highlight—generally, only list your classification if you’re just starting out and achieved anything above a 2:1.

-Key certifications for a data analyst
+What are key certifications for a data analyst resume?

 Certifications demonstrate your expertise by validating your skills, showing commitment to continuous learning, and making your CV stand out.
 You need that competitive edge, especially in the data science field, where you’ll be up against equally qualified candidates and need to convey your value to employers who know what they’re looking for.